 - Security, identity and transactions – Banking cards, NFC devices, Security badges(provides identification validation for access to buildings and resources).

 3. Process Extension

 Applications extend the reach of existing systems and software.
 It provides the most effective systems.
 It integrates predefined devices for a specific purpose, such as allowing certain mobile devices access.
 It provides improved productivity and data collection.

 Conclusion – IoT Software

 Humans should care about IoT because we all need a simplified and secure life.
-To get this value from the Internet of Things, it helps to have a platform on which to create and manage applications, run analytics, store and secure your data.
+Getting this value from the Internet of Things helps to have a platform for creating and managing applications, running analytics, storing and securing your data.

 This is a guide to IoT Software.
 Here we discuss the impact of IoT and different types of IoT software with their types.
 You may also look at the following articles to learn more –